fkie/fkie-multi-agent-suite/README.md

 The communication between the GUI and the Daemon (on each host) is based on WebSockets on port **35430+(ROS_DOMAIN_ID)**, 35430+255+(ROS_DOMAIN_ID)+101*(ROS_MASTER_URI_PORT-11311) with ROS1.
 These ports should be open in the firewall.

 > In ROS2 we use a discovery node to get host information for each ROS node.
 Currently the discovery node depends on the **rmw_fastrtps_cpp** ROS library.
-When starting the discovery node **RMW_IMPLEMENTATION=rmw_fastrtps_cpp** should be prefixed with.
-If the MAS nodes are started via the graphical user interface, this is the case by default.
+When starting the discovery node **RMW_IMPLEMENTATION=rmw_fastrtps_cpp** it can be prefixed with if needed (depending on ROS2 version).
+If the MAS nodes are started via the graphical user interface, this can be configured if needed.

 ### Install debian packages from github